 5. Go outside and walk with the cat in a harness

 You can also train your cat to walk in a harness and leash.
 First, start indoors until the cat is used to it.
-Then you can take the cat outside and let it feel the grass under its paws.
+Then you can take the cat outside in the garden and let it feel the grass under its paws.

-In addition to the need for stimulation, there are other needs to satisfy in your cat.
-Examples include resting places, opportunities to scratch, and places to hide in order to thrive.
-Cats also like to lie high up, preferably on a shelf or in a scratching post.
-It also needs to have other basic needs met such as access to food, water and a litter box.
-Cats are not herd animals, but are still social creatures along with us.
+Your cat also needs to have other basics such as access to food, water and a litter box.
+Cats are not herd or pack animals, but are still social creatures and love to interact with us.
 Therefore, make sure to set aside time to be with your cat, especially if it is alone for large parts of the day.
-This is also a basic need of your cat!

 Previous article